prof-rossetti/internet-technologies/notes/javascript/datatypes/booleans.md

 false
 ````

-The most relevant boolean operator is the equality operator:
+The most relevant boolean operator is the equality operator (`==`), which compares the value on the left to the value on the right, essentially asking the question "Is this equal to that?":

 ```` js
 true == true //=> true